vinceau/project-clippi/README.md

 ## Acknowledgements

-Project Clippi wouldn't be here without the work of [Jas Laferriere](https://github.com/JLaferri) and the rest of the [Project Slippi](https://github.com/project-slippi) team, and all the [Project Clippi supporters](SUPPORTERS.md).
+Project Clippi wouldn't be here without the work of [Jas Laferriere](https://github.com/JLaferri), the rest of the [Project Slippi](https://github.com/project-slippi) team, and all the [Project Clippi supporters](SUPPORTERS.md).

 ## License